- Get more information from the CRL resource library.

 transport changesin the citycentre as the project rolls out.

-Tomorrow at 1pm Communications Manager, Carol Greensmith, will be answering your questions on the City Rail Link on Facebook.
+Tomorrow at 1pm, CRL Communications Manager, Carol Greensmith, will be answering your questions about the CRL on the CRL Facebook page.

 At its peak, construction of the CRL will require about 1600 people to deliver the project.
 This could offer opportunities to hundreds of workers who are new to the workforce or not currently employed.